kayaman/magj-learn/src/content/docs/aws/mla/resources/questions.md

 Bias drift represents an increase in the bias that affects predictions that the model makes over time.
 Bias drift can be introduced by changes in the live data distribution.

 ---

+A machine learning engineer has noticed some model quality drift.
+Specifically, they noticed predictions that their model made that differed from the actual ground truth labels that the model attempted to predict.
+Which steps for monitoring will work best for model quality issues?

+*Calculate relevant evaluation metrics, implement confidence thresholds, flag predictions, and monitor the model on different datasets.*

+These are the steps to help with model quality monitoring and would solve the model quality issues.

+---